hrtywhy/hrtywhy.github.io/_posts/2025-01-23-uncovering-the-marijuana-php-backdoor.markdown

 ![alt text](/images/bk-log.png)

 To detect this type of malicious behavior, you can use tools like [CyberChef](https://gchq.github.io/) to decode the hexadecimal values.
-This helps reveal that the request is attempting to access the index.php file within the /home/[censored]/public_html/adv directory.
+This helps reveal that the request is attempting to access the index.php file within the `/home/[domain]/public_html/adv directory`.

 ![alt text](/images/ascii-adv.png)